Emmanuel L. Di Rossetti

 Emotion at Notre-Dame du Lys

-It was a very beautiful emotion that the entire congregation of the faithful of Notre-Dame du Lys felt this morning at the holy mass at 11:15 a.m.
-A delegation of Iraqi Christians from Baghdad was present, as well as an Iraqi priest who had simple and touching words to bear witness to the massacre of last October in the Continue reading
+A profound emotion was felt by all the faithful of Notre-Dame du Lys this morning at the 11:15 am Holy Mass.
+A delegation of Iraqi Christians from Baghdad was present, as well as an Iraqi priest who spoke simply and movingly about the massacre of last October in… Continue reading

 -